communications-mining

 Exception Handling

 Even a well-performing model will occasionally provide incorrect results, either by failing to predict a label, or by predicting the wrong label.
-One of the best ways to improve the model is to label the emails the model doesn't perform well on.
+One of the best ways to improve the model is to annotate the emails the model doesn't perform well on.
 For this reason, we want to have a feedback loop for such emails:

-For each email, your application checks whether required labels and entities are present.
+For each email, your application checks whether required labels and general fields are present.
 If yes, it creates a ticket in the appropriate workflow queue.
 If not, it makes a second API request to Communications Mining to mark the email as a "no prediction" exception.
 Similarly, there should be a way for users processing the tickets to report miscategorized tickets so that the corresponding emails can be marked in Communications Mining as a "wrong prediction" exception.

 Our design shows feedback loops for both types of exceptions.